St Paul's Catholic School, Leicester: Facilities

 St Paul's is equipped with computer facilities, a learning plaza (the library) and a performing arts department which includes a recording studio, drama suites, dance suites and a theatre with a high stage, curtains and specialist lights.
 It was officially opened by Labour MPs Jim Knight (then-Minister of State for Schools) and Keith Vaz, MP for Leicester East.
 There is a Catholic chapel on the premises, which features a plaque blessed by Pope John Paul II.

 It also features two hard-court areas, one with basketball posts and sports court with two full size football goals.
 There is a large grass field at the rear of the premises.
 All teaching rooms are well-equipped with resources and interactive whiteboards, with many having access to computers and laptops.
 There is a floor dedicated to science, and a specialist room for special educational needs interventions.

 Curriculum

 St Paul's offers GCSE, A-Level and BTEC qualifications, as well as a mandatory PHSE programme.

 Academic results

-Leicester LEA usually has low GCSE results, but the school is one of the few to gain high results.
 St Paul's ranked in the top 10 secondary schools in the City and county for GCSE outcomes in 2024-25.

-Since the introduction of reformed GCSE exams in 2017, St Paul's has consistently had an above average number of students achieving a grade of 5 or higher in English and Mathematics compared to other state-funded schools in the Cty and County.
+Since the introduction of reformed GCSE exams in 2017, St Paul's has consistently had an above average number of students achieving a grade of 5 or higher in English and Mathematics compared to other state-funded schools in the City and County.

 A-level results are in line with or above the average results for schools in the local authority, with the proportion of A* and A grades increasing in 2019.